tuket/test_frames/README.md

 make
 ```

 All the code is in `main.cpp`.
-The program makes a list of delta times (in milliseconds) and stores it in a file colled `out.txt`.
+The program makes a list of delta times (in milliseconds) and stores it in a file called `out.txt`.

-Then I use python to load `out.txt` and plot data:
+Then I use python to load `out.txt` and plot the data:

 ```
 def loadNums():